googlefonts/how-to-hint-variable-fonts/README.md

 **Hinting the Acute (0xb4)**

 Choose the YLink Tool from the Toolbar.
 Position the ‘blue circle’, directly over point 6, and drag to point 12.
 Two lines of code are generated in the VTT Talk Window.
-Right click on the green arrowhead below point 12, and drag down to ensure the minimum distance option is choosen. _If you have set the YLink tool previously to use a dist and minimum distance, this may be already set._
+Right click on the green arrowhead below point 12, and drag down to ensure the minimum distance option is chosen. _If you have set the YLink tool previously to use a dist and minimum distance, this may be already set._

 YAnchor(6,16)
 YDist(6,12,>=)